AlynxZhou/hikaru-theme-aria/README.md

 ## Copy ARIA's Config

-Copy `config.yml.example` to `config.yml`:
+Copy theme config to your site dir:

 ```
-$ cp themes/aria/config.yml.example themes/aria/config.yml
+$ cp themes/aria/themeConfig.yml themeConfig.yml
 ```

 ## Edit Theme Config

-Following needs to be changed in **theme's** `config.yml` in ARIA's dir, not all config needs customization, you just change what you need：
+Following needs to be changed in `themeConfig.yml`, not all config needs customization, you just change what you need：

 # Zone Settings